 The REIT provisions of the Code substantially limit GLPI's ability to hedge its assets and liabilities.
 Income from certain hedging transactions that GLPI may enter into to manage risk of interest rate changes with respect to borrowings made or to be made to acquire or carry real estate assets or from transactions to manage risk of currency fluctuations with respect to any item of income or gain that satisfy the REIT gross income tests (including gain from the termination of such a transaction) does not constitute "gross income" for purposes of the 75% or 95% gross income tests that apply to REITs, provided that certain identification requirements are met.
-To the extent that GLPI enters into other types of hedging transactions or fails to properly identify such transaction as a hedge, the income is likely to be treated as non-qualifying income for purposes of both of the gross income tests.
-See "U.S. Federal Income Tax Considerations-Taxation of GLPI."
+To the extent that GLPI enters into other types of hedging transactions or fails to properly identify such transactions-Taxation of GLPI."
 As a result of these rules, GLPI may be required to limit its use of advantageous hedging techniques or implement those hedges through a TRS.
 This could increase the cost of GLPI's hedging activities because the TRS may be subject to tax on gains or expose GLPI to greater risks associated with changes in interest rates that GLPI would otherwise want to bear.
 In addition, losses in the TRS will generally not provide any tax benefit, except that such losses could theoretically be carried back or forward against past or future taxable income in the TRS.